 The City Manager is responsible for implementation of the Bicycle Plan and is accountable to the City Council for its implementation.
 The Chair of the Bicycle Board, in conjunction with the City Manager and/or his or her designee provides a monthly progress report to the Traffic Commission at the Traffic Commission’s regular monthly meeting the first Wednesday of each month and an annual progress report to City Council 2 months before the beginning of the City’s annual budget cycle.

 Maintenance

 The Bicycle Board will conduct an annual review of plan implementation progress and update the plan annually.
-The review will be based on metrics developed in the Evaluation initiative section of this plan.
+The review will be based on metrics developed in the Evaluation section of this plan.